AdrianFreemantle/the-trench/docs/PLAN.md

 Steps:

+Note: Implement Workload Identity for ONE workload only (catalog-api).
+Full platform-wide WI rollout moved to Phase 8.

 ### 7.1 GitHub Actions – CI

 - Create workflows to:
   - Build each service image
   - Run unit tests